 AFNS (Armed Forces Nursing Service, deals with the female nursing staff of Pakistan Army.

-The male nursing staff comes under regular Army Medical Corps badge and banner.
+The male nursing assistants are not “staff nurse” like female nursing staff, and come under regular Army Medical Corps badge and banner, instead of AFNS.

 In this post, we’ll try to answer any query that people usually have about AFNS, how to join them, what is their service life like, perks and privileges, etc. If you have any more queries you can ask them in the comments section below.